awsdocs/amazon-s3-userguide/doc_source/S3OutpostsListObjects.md

 ```

 **Note**
 When using this action with Amazon S3 on Outposts through the AWS SDKs, you provide the Outposts access point ARN in place of the bucket name, in the following form: `arn:aws:s3-outposts:region:123456789012:outpost/op-01ac5d28a6a232904/accesspoint/example-Outposts-Access-Point`\.
-For more information about S3 on Outposts ARNs, see [ARNs for S3 on Outposts](S3OutpostsIAM.md#S3OutpostsARN)\.
+For more information about S3 on Outposts ARNs, see [Resource ARNs for S3 on Outposts](S3OutpostsIAM.md#S3OutpostsARN)\.

 ## Using the AWS SDK for Java<a name="S3OutpostsListObjectsJava"></a>